 Romanian law provides that the assessment of who belongs to a category of vulnerable people is done after an asylum application has been lodged, as soon as possible, by IGI specialists, based on an individual assessment.
 In order to carry out the individual assessment and take appropriate measures to ensure the rights and guarantees provided by this law, the competent authorities shall provide special support at the request of IGI.[2]

-Depending on the specific needs of each asylum seeker identified as a vulnerable person, IGI-DAI notifies and cooperates with authorities and specialised agencies to provide necessary assistance.[5]
-IGI-DAI may collaborate with NGOs to assist asylum seekers identified as vulnerable.[6]
+Depending on the specific needs of each asylum applicant identified as a vulnerable person, IGI-DAI notifies and cooperates with authorities and specialised agencies to provide necessary assistance.[5]
+IGI-DAI may collaborate with NGOs to assist asylum applicants identified as vulnerable.[6]

 There are no further explanations in the law on how the individual assessment is carried out in practice or who are the specialists conducting the assessments.
 The law also does not include guidelines on how the cooperation between the IGI-DAI and UNHCR, on the one hand, and IGI-DAI and NGOs on the other hand, should work in practice in order to adequately identify such persons.

 In practice, there is a special form that is filled in from the moment an application is lodged, while the preliminary interview and personal interview also have questions related to vulnerabilities.
 IGI-DAI has internal guidelines on early identification, but these guidelines are only for internal use and are not publicly available.
 According to the Director of Regional Centre of Timișoara, the identification mechanism has been developed together with UNHCR Romania.
-UNHCR Romania confirmed that in 2013 it worked together with IGI-DAI in developing a pilot mechanism to identify, refer and assist vulnerable asylum seekers, defined as such by the recast Reception Conditions and Asylum Procedures Directives.
+UNHCR Romania confirmed that in 2013 it worked together with IGI-DAI in developing a pilot mechanism to identify, refer and assist vulnerable asylum applicants, defined as such by the recast Reception Conditions and Asylum Procedures Directives.
 At that time, all staff of IGI-DAI dealing with reception and procedures were trained by UNHCR and other agencies.
-Further information was not provided by UNHCR or IGI-DAI in 2023.
+According to UNHCR, IGI is using a format to identify vulnerabilities.
+EUAA organized trainings in 2024 which aimed at 1) strengthening capacity to identify victims of trafficking and 2) identification of and support to vulnerable children, directed to immigration officials as well as border police (for the first one).
+[7]

-Article 12^1of the Asylum Act prescribes that staff training programmes shall include, inter alia, methodology on the assessment of asylum applications made by vulnerable persons and identification mechanisms and assistance for vulnerable persons.
+Article 12^1of the Asylum Act prescribes that staff training programs shall include, inter alia, methodology on the assessment of asylum applications made by vulnerable persons and identification mechanisms and assistance for vulnerable persons.

-In 2023, IGI-DAI reported 939 vulnerable persons: 579 minors, of whom 284 unaccompanied minors, 7 elderly persons, 13 pregnant women, 41 single parent families, 8 persons subjected to a form of violence (the type of violence was not specified), 7 persons in other vulnerable situations (no further details were provided on what these other situations of vulnerability consisted of)[8] IGI-DAI mentioned that during 2023 in the case of vulnerable persons there were no situations of asylum applications examined under the accelerated procedure.
+In 2024, IGI-DAI reported 544 vulnerable persons: 348 minors, separately 157 unaccompanied minors, 10 elderly persons, 10 pregnant women, 18 single parent families, 1 persons subjected to a form of violence (the type of violence was not specified).
+IGI-DAI mentioned that in 2024, in the case of vulnerable persons, more precisely unaccompanied minors, there were no situations of asylum applications examined under the accelerated procedure.[8]

 Age assessment of unaccompanied children